favorov/best-friends/R/best.friends/README.md

-0.99.8 - added fields about the best step in the return 0.99.9 - all the old tests (frends, best friends) are removed 0.99.10 - unit tests started; There are only NOTES in BiocCheck::BiocCheck again
+0.99.8 - added fields about the best step in the return 0.99.9 - all the old tests (frends, best friends) are removed 0.99.10 - unit tests started; There are only NOTES in BiocCheck::BiocCheck again 0.99.11 - major bugfix (any uniform part is never empty now); the function that fit models and the function that finds the best are separated.